william-xiang/todolist/README.md

 # todolist
-A practice project using MERN stack.
+A practice project using Node.js, React, GraphQL, Apollo